 In each advocacy where we are involved in, we have always sought a face-to-face discussion by using evidence-based method with relevant stakeholders, including policy-makers, in order to find collaborative solutions on the issue of decent wages, collective bargaining, job security, social security, and etc.

 - Research & Publication

 - Legal Advocacy (litigation and non-litigation)

 - Training and Workshop

-- Currently enrolled as a university student or fresh graduate in social science (Law, Politics, International Relation, Sociology, etc)
+- Currently enrolled as a university student or fresh graduate in social science (Politics, Sociology, communication or marketing student, or majoring graphic design)

 - Good command in English or Bahasa Indonesia

 - Active in campus or other related organizations

 - Interest in research, community organizing, as well as advocacy